bethbailey/survey-search/README.md

 ### Django Site

 #### Forms
-Bethany and Ruixue completed the upload form.
-Together, all three team members figured out how to handle file processing in Django.
+Bethany created the upload form, and Ruixue handled the file and its integration to other parts of the site.
+Together, all three team members worked on file validating and processing.

 #### Search
-Leoson completed the search by question, and Bethany completed the search by survey.
+Leoson completed the search by question function, and Bethany completed the search by survey function.
 Ruixue completed the ranking algorithm.

 #### WordCloud
 Ruixue completed the wordcloud.

 #### Templates/Formatting and HTML
 All three team members participated in the view and template creation.
-Ruixue applied and standardized styling of all pages with Bootstrap and formatted the homepage (index.html).
+All templates are written by the team with the help of html/css and Bootstrap documentation.
+Ruixue applied and standardized styling of all pages with Bootstrap and designed the homepage (index.html).

 ## Documentation of Code Ownership
 Please see comments starting with "Code Ownership : " in files.
 The descriptions of code ownership are as the example provided by Professor Rogers, outlined below.